-- 4. Remove two internal screws from front panel flanges (near top front corners).
-Lift front panel slightly, lifting off lower clips (see lower clip inset of View B).
-Slowly pull front panel forward, disengaging panel from drum.
-(Drum will drop slightly.) - Move front panel aside and rest edge against side of dryer.
-Avoid disconnecting wire clips (see wire clips inset of View B) or damaging wires. - Remove lint from area shown in "gas dryer" illustration on page 14 with soft brush or vacuum cleaner.
-Avoid damaging wires, funnel, or ignitor. - 7.
+- 6. Make sure transport tube is reinserted into the collector tray as shown.
+If the tube is not reinserted correctly, it may rub against the dryer drum creating a noise. - 7.
 Reassemble in reverse order.
 Before closing the top, check the following: - Drum seal must be flared out (see drum seal insets of View B) and properly positioned against panel at back of drum.
-Rotate drum counterclockwise one full turn to check drum seal. - Belt should be centered and tight on dryer drum. - -Wire clips which hold the door switch wires must be anchored in slot in top of front panel (see wire clips inset of View B) and along top edge of side panel.
+Rotate drum counterclockwise one full turn to check drum seal. - Belt should be centered and tight on dryer drum. - Wire clip which holds the door switch wires must be anchored in slot in top of front panel (see wire clip inset of View B).
 Door wires must not touch drum when dryer is operating. - 8.
-Replace top panel and lint screen screws.
+Replace top panel.
 Top and front panels must be securely in place before operating dryer. - 9.
-Reconnect power and level dryer again, if necessary.
+Reconnect power and level dryer again.

-For more information, call our Consumer Assistance Center 24 hours a day.
+For more information, call our Consumer Assistance Center.